RimuTec/AspNetCore.SpaServices.Extensions/README.md

 ## Prerequisites

-- Visual Studio 2019 Community Edition, 16.4.3 or later.
+- Visual Studio 2019 Community Edition, 16.4.5 or later.
 Other versions may work, too, but weren't tested. ([Download](https://visualstudio.microsoft.com/downloads/))
 - Nodejs 12.13.1 or later.
 Other versions may work as well but were not tested. ([Download](https://nodejs.org/en/download/))
 - .NET Core 3.1.101 or later.
 Other versions may work, too, but weren't tested. ([Download](https://dotnet.microsoft.com/download/dotnet-core/3.1), however, this typically comes with Visual Studio 2019 already)

+## Acronyms

+HMR = Hot Module Replacement
+SPA = Single Page Application
+WDS = Webpack Dev Server

 ## Usage

-The following steps assume that you have a single SPA in your project and that *all* files for the SPA are in a folder named `wwwroot` within your ASP.NET Core 3.1 project.
+The following steps assume that you have a single SPA (Single Page Application) in your project and that *all* files for the SPA are in a folder named `MyApp` within your ASP.NET Core 3.1 project.
+To ensure HMR (Hot Module Reload) works, we recommend separating your SPA from other static files by using a folder other than `wwwroot`.
+The reason is that `UseStaticFiles()` defaults to serving static files from `wwwroot` and this interferes with webpack dev server and when and how bundles are built.

+By putting all SPA files into a folder separate from all other static files, the file structure is cleaner as well.
+Also, **be aware** that **this package deletes all files** in `spaStaticFileOptions.RootPath`.
+This value is configured in `Startup.ConfigureServices()`.

-**Note:** The following are just the key steps (one-off) to add support for webpack dev server (WPS) with hot module replacement (HMR) to your projects.
+**Note:** The following are just the key steps (one-offs) for adding support for webpack dev server (WDS) with hot module replacement (HMR) to your projects.
 It does not describe the full content of all files involved.
 The [github repository](https://github.com/RimuTec/AspNetCore.SpaServices.Extensions) for the source code of this NuGet package contains the source code for a complete example application.

 1. To use this extension in an ASP.NET Core 3.1 project, add the [NuGet package `RimuTec.AspNetCore.SpaServices.Extensions`](https://www.nuget.org/packages/RimuTec.AspNetCore.SpaServices.Extensions/) to the project, e.g. using the dotnet cli in a terminal window: